Skip to main content

 Androgen receptors are specialized proteins that function as docking stations on the surface of your cells.
 Think of an androgen molecule as a key and the receptor as a highly specific lock.
 When the key fits into the lock, it turns and initiates a cascade of events inside the cell.

 The sensitivity of these receptors describes how efficiently this connection happens.
 High sensitivity means the locks are well-oiled and turn easily, allowing even modest amounts of hormone to produce a strong effect.
 Low sensitivity means the locks are rusty or blocked, requiring a much stronger signal to get the same response.
-This concept of is central to understanding your hormonal health.
+This concept of receptor sensitivity is central to understanding your hormonal health.

 Improving the efficiency of your body’s hormonal communication system is foundational to enhancing cognitive function and well-being.